ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Load Balancing
 --------------

 For high-volume publishers who maintain several RTMP servers, the player supports load-balancing by means of an intermediate XML file.
-This is used by e.g. the `Highwinds <http://www.highwinds.com/>`_ and `VDO-X <http://www.vdo-x.net>`_  CDNs.
+This is used by e.g. the `Highwinds <http://www.highwinds.com/>`_ and `Streamzilla <http://www.streamzilla.eu>`_  CDNs.
 Load balancing works like this:

-* The player first requests the XML file (typically from single a *master* server).
+* The player first requests the XML file (typically from a single *master* server).
 * The server returns the XML file, which includes the location of the RTMP server to use (typically the server that's least busy).
 * The player parses the XML file, connects to the server and starts the stream.